logo

+Concern over climate change is growing in the healthcare space, and telemedicine has been rapidly expanding since the start of the COVID-19 pandemic.
+Understanding the various sources of environmental emissions from clinic visits—both virtual and in-person—will help create a more sustainable healthcare system.
 This study uses a Life Cycle Assessment with retrospective clinical data from Stanford Health Care (SHC) in 2019–2021 to determine the environmental emissions associated with in-person and virtual clinic visits.
 SHC saw a 13% increase in clinic visits, but due to the rise in telemedicine services, the Greenhouse Gas emissions (GHGs) from these visits decreased 36% between 2019 and 2021.
-Telemedicine helped SHC avoid approximately 17,000 metric tons of GHGs in 2021.
-Telemedicine is an important component for the reduction of GHGs in healthcare systems; however, it cannot replace every clinic visit and proper triaging and tracking systems should be in place to avoid duplicative care.
+Telemedicine (phone and video appointments) helped SHC avoid approximately 17,000 metric tons of GHGs in 2021.
+Some departments, such as psychiatry and cancer achieved greater GHG reductions, as they were able to perform more virtual visits.
+Telemedicine is an important component for the reduction of GHGs in healthcare systems; however, telemedicine cannot replace every clinic visit and proper triaging and tracking systems should be in place to avoid duplicative care.

 Publisher